 NOTIFICATION OF ABSENCE

 The parent or guardian must notify the school as soon as possible when their child will be absent or late.
-School staff will call the home of any student who is absent each morning that has notified the school.
+School staff will call home each morning for any student who is absent that has not notified the school.